bingotree/uniform-http/README.md

 Guaranteed to always be `UniformHttpError`s which always contain a `details` object with http status codes, text, and other helpful information.

 ## Contributing
 This module is written using es6 and es7 experimental methods and then transpiled with babel.
 Download the repo and work in the src/ folder to contribute.
-Then run `npm build` and `npm build:test` to test.
+Then run `npm run build` and `npm run build:test` to test.

 Follow the model set out in the axios adapter and ensuring the *Guarantees* above are met.